 The Agile methodology stresses the importance of individuals and interactions over processes.
 Rather than planning everything upfront, Agile teams prefer collaborative and incremental development.
 But, of course, the free-form nature of Agile development makes it harder to track progress and ensure everything stays on track.

 Scrum helps organize these efforts by implementing the principles of Agile as a concrete set of artifacts, practices, and roles.
-For instance, scrum teams build a prioritized product backlog and divide projects into sprints.
+For instance, scrum teams build a Roadmap with prioritized product backlog and divide projects into sprints.
 After each sprint, the team demonstrates their accomplishments to stakeholders and reflects on what they did well and not so well.

 These concrete processes create the groundwork for key performance indicators (KPIs) that can deliver insight into team productivity, customer satisfaction, and a broad range of other concerns for software businesses.
 In particular, breaking down a project into sprints can help provide keen insights into how well teams perform over time.

 Burndown charts are graphs showing the amount of work remaining over time.
 The Y-axis (vertical) typically represents the remaining story points, while the X-axis (horizontal) represents a sprint.
 Most Agile development platforms, such as Jira, provide built-in burndown charts, enabling project managers to quickly assess if a sprint is on track.

 Burndown charts don't convey a tremendous amount of information, but they make it painfully obvious when the team is off-track.
 As a result, it's an excellent way to encourage and motivate the team to track their progress and address any challenges.
 Retrospectives may also be helpful when a sprint burndown chart misses the target.